Logitech G203 Prodigy Gaming Mouse Review — 9.5/10

-The white G102 is identical to the black G102 and G203 in performance, but has a matte white finish on the body.
+The white G203 is identical to the black G203 in performance, but has a matte white finish on the body.
 But the glossy section between the left and right buttons is still black.
 I personally like this.
 It adds a bit of flare to an otherwise basic color swap.
 (Even though it might’ve been done because of laziness.)
-I don’t believe that Logitech is still making them, so you might want to try Amazon or Ebay or something.
+Not sure how long Logitech is planning on continuing these, so you might want to keep an eye out for a deal.

 Left and Right Click

 Just as in the G Pro, the G203 sports great clicks.
 With the same high quality Omron switches that have come on several of Logitech’s highest range mice, they feel almost identical to the G Pro.
 And again, they throw words at us like “Advanced Button Tensioning”and we all eat it up.
 But to be honest, lately, I’ve started to believe the hype in some of Logitech’s marketing.
 SOME.
 Only some.

 These clicks feel great.
 They’re fast, but with a satisfying click and bottom out.
 The travel distance is nice and short as well!
 Although the G Pro’s buttons were rated at 20 million clicks and the G203 at 10 million.
 That’s a large drop in quality, but truth be told, I doubt that the mouse would survive to 10 million, let alone 20 million.
 Something else would probably go wrong before you hit 10 million.
 That’s a lot of clicks.

 One thing that intrigued me was that the G203 clicks seemed heavier than the G Pro.
 If only slightly.
 I didn’t have much of a problem with accidental clicks with the G Pro, but it happened occasionally.
 But it practically never happened with the G203.
 I had read a bit about people complaining about it.
 So good on Logitech.